Ergonomical Problems Like Back And Neck Pains Cost Singapore $3.5 Billion A Year

-Workplace Safety and Health (WSH) Instituteestimates that work-related musculoskeletal disorders and other ergonomic problems result in an economic loss of $3.5 billion a year to Singapore1.
+The Workplace Safety and Health (WSH) Institute estimates that Work-Related Musculoskeletal Disorders (WRMSD) and other ergonomical problems result in an economic loss of $3.5 billion a year to Singapore1.
 This is approximately 1% of Singapore GDP.
 This may not seem much.
 However, we would double our annual productivity growth without problems relating to ergonomics.
-Examples include back pains, neck pain, carpal tunnel syndrome.
+Examples include back pains, neck pain, and carpal tunnel syndrome.
 This is when compared to the average 1% productivity growth recorded in the past decade.

-Also, back pains will get greater attention with back injuries due to ergonomic risks will be classified under WRMSD in the WSH Statistics for 2014.
-Back pain injuries were previously classified under minor injuries, but they are found to be caused by manual lifting and carrying of heavy materials.
+Moreover, back pains will get greater attention with back injuries.
+This is because risks relating to ergonomics will be classified under WRMSD in the WSH Statistics for 2014.
+Back pain injuries were previously classified under minor injuries.
+However, they are found to be caused by manual lifting and carrying of heavy materials.

 To help firms tackle this issue, the WSH Council launched a set of guidelines on improving ergonomics in the workplace.
 These include tips on how to lift heavy objects safely and good office workstation design.

-All in all, these efforts will put us the right path to get better control of this growing problem in Singapore.
+All in all, these efforts will put us the right path to better control worsening problems relating to ergonomics in Singapore.

 - Opening Speech by Mr Hawazi Daipi, Senior Parliamentary Secretary for Education and Manpower at the Workplace Ergonomics Forum, 27 March 2014, 11:00 AM, Singapore Institute of Management